DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 Introduction

-Last week during their self-directed study time, your mentee collected and analysed further evidence related to their inquiry, including ‘overheard’ and ‘unexpected’ evidence.
+Last week during their self-directed study time, your mentee collected and analysed further evidence related to their inquiry, including 'overheard' and 'unexpected' evidence.

 They also considered the range of impacts the inquiry has had on themselves, and will be ready to discuss this with you this week.